 - A suitably qualified arborist will be retained to oversee tree protection measures where required and liaise with the tree officer as required.
-The contact information of this arborist will be made available to the council tree officer prior to works starting on site. - The foundation of the buildings will be suitable to address any potential influence the trees may have on it.
-Location of services and details of their installation will have been provided, with any arboricultural protection measures or methodologies of working programmed in the works schedule and approved by the council. - A pre- commencement meeting with a suitably qualified arborist will take place with the site manager and other relevant site personnel, to debrief them on the importance of the protection measures and to assist in setting up of the protection fencing etc. before work commences on site. - The arboricultural site supervision schedule will be compiled at the precommencement meeting and will be the responsibility of the site manager to ensure that it is carried out and maintained for the duration of the works. - All excavation work in or adjacent to the RPA will be undertaken in accordance with the hand dig method statement provided.
+The contact information of this arborist will be made available to the council tree officer prior to works starting on site. - The foundation of the buildings will be suitable to address any potential influence the tree may have on it.
+Location of services and details of their installation will have been provided, with any arboricultural protection measures or methodologies of working programmed in the works schedule and approved by the council. - A pre- commencement meeting with a suitably qualified arborist will take place with the site manager and other relevant site personnel, to debrief them on the importance of the protection measures and to assist in setting up of the protection fencing etc. before work commences on site. - The arboricultural site supervision schedule will be compiled at the precommencement meeting and will be the responsibility of the site manager to ensure that it is carried out and maintained for the duration of the works.

 Protective fencing will be as shown in diagram 1 or similar that is fit for purpose will be placed in the locations as shown on the tree protection plan in Appendix 5, prior to works commencing on site.
-Any tree surgery works required will have taken place prior to the fencing being erected.
-Once erected the fencing will not be removed unless permission has been given by the tree officer or the works on site have been completed.
+Once erected the fencing will not be removed unless works on site have been completed.
 The informatives provided will be attached to the fencing to highlight its importance at a height of 1.5m and at 5m intervals along the line of fencing, or in locations that can demonstrate they are clearly visible to identify the purpose of the fencing in relation to the project.